FactomWyomingEntity/prosper-pool/README.md

 # Usage

 ## Example setup
-First, make sure that a postgresql database is running (`docker-compose up -d`), and that `factomd`, `factom-walletd`, and `pegnet` are each running locally.
+First, make sure that a postgresql database is running (`docker-compose up -d`), and that `factomd`, is running locally.
 Start the compiled prosper server binary with:

 ```
 ./private-pool